The point of most businesses is to profitably sell the inventory they buy.

 Sell On Through to the Other Side

 Sell through is equally important to vendors and retailers.
 Anywhere you are in the supply chain, your sell through rate provides a glimpse into how well your purchasing and sales strategies fit together.
+It is a vital inventory KPI for a profitable business.

 Aim for a high sell through rate.
 Products that sit on the shelf are a financial risk that keep cash tied up.
 Calculate sell through for different products or categories.
 Use that information with seasonal demand forecasting to inform your inventory management techniques.